 The Review Process represents the individual commitment of the companies in the Textiles Partnership to take responsibility for sustainability in their supply chain.
 The aim of the review process is to effectively prevent and mitigate the major social, environmental and compliance risks in the value chain.

 An individual risk analysis based on eleven sector risks is the basis of the process (Guide DE and EN).
 On the basis of the results of the risk analysis, the companies derive targets and measures for the next two years.
 In addition to the prevention and mitigation, the aim is to provide remedial action and compensation in the case of negative effects.

 However, the members do not only focus on the future.
 They also look back.
 What have they achieved in the past year to make their supply chains more sustainable?
 What measures have they been able to implement successfully and what goals have they achieved?
 All these aspects are documented in the progress report.

 For the verification and quality assurance of the risk analysis as well as the set objectives and the reported progress, an in-person assessment meeting is held, which is prepared and conducted by an external service provider as well as by the Partnership Secretariat.

 This will address in particular the following questions: Are the objectives appropriate to prevent or mitigate the most serious risks?
 Are the objectives and measures derived in a meaningful and comprehensible way from the risk analysis and the progress report?
 All reports are then published here .

-The members of the other stakeholder groups - i.e. associations, non-governmental organisations, standard organisations, trade unions and the federal government - also fulfil a reporting obligation in the Partnership.
+The members of the other stakeholder groups - i.e. associations, non-governmental organisations, standard setting organisations, trade unions and the Federal Government - also fulfil a reporting obligation in the Partnership.
 They report on how they have contributed to the Partnership in the past reporting period and what measures they have undertaken to achieve the Textiles Partnership's objectives.